gasparian/auto-affinity-mapping-plugin/README.md

 ### TO DO
  - send only widgets text content to server;
- - smth wrong happing with transactions - may be create stickies in batches?;
+ - smth wrong happening with transactions - may be create stickies in batches? (seems it doesn't work);
- - change default icon later;
+ - change the default icon later;